 The Undocumented Student Success Center is ready to support you!
-As we continue to monitor and meet established safety guidelines in response to the COVID-19 outbreak, we are currently operating in a virtual format.
+As we continue to monitor and meet established safety guidelines in response to the COVID-19 outbreak, we are currently operating in a hybrid format.
 Please keep a close watch for new announcements.
 More information and resources can be found on CSUSB's dedicated COVID-19/Coronavirus Information page at csusb.edu/covid-19.
 Thank you and stay safe.

 All undocumented individuals are welcomed at CSUSB, our resources and services are available to all undocumented and Dreamer students (with or without DACA).

 To create a welcoming, dynamic resource environment for our undocumented student population and to provide a safe place where AB540 allies and other persons with a common interest for underserved populations can congregate, exchange ideas and provide support to one another and their students.